Jim Matheson: Healthcare

 In November 2009, during intense debates over American health care reform, Matheson voted against the Affordable Health Care for America Act.
 When President Obama named Matheson's brother Scott M. Matheson to the United States Court of Appeals for the Tenth Circuit at a time where he needed Matheson's vote for the Patient Protection and Affordable Care Act, The Weekly Standard posted an article that said "Barack Obama will host ten House Democrats who voted against the health care bill in November at the White House; he's obviously trying to persuade them to switch their vote to yes.
 One of the ten is Jim Matheson of Utah."
 They suggested that the White House was using this timely nomination to influence Matheson's vote.
 Matheson responded by saying that he is very happy for his brother and that "the federal 10th Circuit Court will gain a judge devoted to judicial integrity, fairness and knowledge of the law."
 In March 2010, he was one of 34 Democrats to vote against the Patient Protection and Affordable Care Act, which passed the House 219–212.
 However, when the 112th Congress reconsidered the legislation in January 2011, Matheson voted against repealing the healthcare overhaul.

-Video games

-On January 15, 2013 during the 113th Congress Matheson introduced a bill called H.R.
-287 or The "Video Games Ratings Enforcement Act" that if passed no video game can be sold on a public market without an official rating from the ESRB.
-Matheson introduced this bill in light of the Sandy Hook Elementary School shooting.